Award Winning Films and Resources for effective relationships & sex education

 Notes To Self

-The Notes to Self film and it's supporting resources seek to challenge the myths and misinformation that surround mental health and well-being.
-The film also stresses the importance of early intervention by professionals when young people are having difficulties, and to this end contains several scenarios in which we see young people talking to well-being professionals.
-The film poses the questions: When do the everyday stresses and ups and downs of teenage behaviour become a mental health issue?
+The 'Notes to Self' film seeks to challenge the myths and misinformation surrounding mental health and well-being.
+It also stresses the importance of early intervention by professionals when young people are having difficulties, and to this end contains scenarios in which we see young people talking to real-life well-being professionals.
+The film poses the questions: when do the everyday stresses and ups and downs of teenage behaviour become a mental health issue?
 How do you keep yourself mentally well?
 How can you help a friend in need?

-Notes to Self aims to equip young people with strategies to help keep themselves emotionally healthy, to guide them on seeking help and supporting others, and to encourage them to challenge stigma around mental health issues.
+'Notes to Self' aims to equip young people with strategies to help keep themselves emotionally healthy, to guide them on seeking help and supporting others, and encourage them to challenge stigma around mental health issues.

 Topic Areas: Anxiety, depression, academic pressure, alcohol and drugs (discreet reference), support from friends, adults and professionals, helpful well-being tips, recognising symptoms, when to seek professional help, and visiting a health professional.